-The best form of treatment is to prevent them in the first place, keeping the whole of the body warm not just the extremities.
+The best form of treatment is to prevent them in the first place by keeping the whole of the body warm not just the extremities.

-If the chilblains are not broken then they will benefit from some creams and lotions.
-If they are ulcerated they will need immediate attention from the Gp or a Podiatrist.
+If the chilblains are not broken then they will benefit from some creams and lotions, like Balmosa and Akiline winter.